piratenpanda/darktable-spektrafilm/README.md

 `make_manifest.py` derives everything from the files themselves — hand-editing the manifest makes it drift from the pack, and the module's failure mode for that is a checksum error with no explanation.
-It also enforces the same limits the module does (path shape, file count, size caps), refuses two packs carrying the same table hash, and checks each LUT's payload length against its own header.
+It also enforces the same limits the module does (path shape, file count, size caps), refuses two packs with the same `pack_hash`, refuses two *unidentified* packs carrying one table (nothing could tell them apart), refuses a pack that declares no `pack_hash` at all unless it predates the field, and checks each LUT's payload length against its own header.
 That last one matters: a truncated LUT passes the module's cheap header check and only shows up later as a wrong render.

 ## Licensing